Installing orcharhino Server

 # /root/install_orcharhino.sh --name="orcharhino.example.com" My_orcharhino_Subscription_Key

 ATIX AG recommends using the --name option to provide your orcharhino Server with a FQDN at this point.
+Ensure that you do not use any capital letters in your FQDN.

 2. Confirm your settings to register with ATIX AG as follows: